AnZomorodian/F1Site/replit.md

 ## Overview

-**Laptica** is a premium Formula 1 telemetry analysis web application built with Flask and FastF1.
-The application features a classic racing-inspired design with professional-grade F1 session analysis capabilities.
-Users can analyze comprehensive telemetry data, compare driver performances across multiple metrics, and visualize detailed racing statistics through an elegant, sophisticated interface reminiscent of classic motorsport elegance.
+**Laptica** is a modern Formula 1 telemetry analysis web application built with Flask and FastF1.
+The application features a clean, professional design with advanced F1 session analysis capabilities.
+Users can analyze comprehensive telemetry data, compare driver performances across multiple metrics, and visualize detailed racing statistics through a modern, intuitive interface with enhanced data visualization and improved user experience.

 ## User Preferences